hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-add-proxy-node.md

 7. Add the following content in the `swift-proxy.cfg` file.

 		  listen scale_swift_proxy
-		  bind 192.0.2.21:8080
-		  server <Proxy node hostname> <proxy nodes IP address>:8080 check inter 2000 rise 2 fall 5
+		  bind <Virtual IP (running on the controller nodes)>:8080 server <proxy node hostname> <proxy nodes IP address>:8080 check inter 2000 rise 2 fall 5

+	**Note**:

-	**Note**:The number of "server" lines will equal the number of Swift Proxies you have set up.
+	* The number of "server" lines equals the number of Swift Proxies you have set up.
+	* For virtual IP:
+		* Login to the controller node

+		  		# ssh heat-admin@<Controller Node IP address>
+				# sudo -i

+		*  Run the following command to view the virtual IP of the controller nodes:

+				/etc/keepalived/keepalived.conf

 8. Restart the HA Proxy service on all these nodes.